Article written by Elisa

 Located on the banks of the Garonne River, Toulouse is the capital of the Occitanie region.
 Toulouse is a pleasant city where life is good.
 Also, it is Europe’s aeronautical capital, with the largest space center in Europe.

-In the city, center distances are never far, and it is possible to go everywhere on foot.
-Visitors exploring Toulouse will discover admirable churches, charming narrow streets, sumptuous buildings, remarkable architecture, and a rich cultural heritage.
+In the city center, distances are short and everything can easily be explored on foot.
+Visitors to Toulouse will discover admirable churches, charming narrow streets, grand buildings, striking architecture, and a rich cultural heritage.

 Feeling blue?
 Head to Toulouse!
-The Pink City owes its nickname to its brick architecture, with all shades of pink – depending on the time and the place – ocher and red that give the cityscape a look that it’s impossible to compare with any other city.
+The Pink City owes its nickname to its brick architecture, where shades of pink – along with ochers and reds that shift with the light and location – create a cityscape unlike any other.

-Start your wanderings at Place du Capitole; the city seems to gravitate always towards this place.
-Then explore Old Toulouse with its little squares and private mansions, riveting museums exploring the cosmos, prehistory, ancient art, and the natural world.
-Finally, take a more than deserved break in one of the city’s beautiful parks – Click here to book your stay in Toulouse
+Start your wanderings at Place du Capitole, the heart of the city, to which everything seems to gravitate.
+Then explore Old Toulouse with its intimate squares, elegant private mansions, and fascinating museums devoted to the cosmos, prehistory, ancient art, and the natural world.
+Finally, enjoy a well-deserved break in one of the city’s beautiful parks – Click here to book your stay in Toulouse

 2. Pont du Gard

-The Pont du Gard aqueduct is a Roman structure built in the first century AD to channel water from the Eure River’s source in Uzés to Nîmes.
-The Gardon River was a difficult obstacle along the way, but the Pont du Gard overcame it.
+The Pont du Gard is a Roman aqueduct built in the first century AD to bring water from the source of the Eure River near Uzès to the city of Nîmes.
+Crossing the Gardon River was a major challenge, but the Pont du Gard made it possible thanks to impressive Roman engineering.

 Pont du Gard was used as an aqueduct until the 6th century.
 Then, it became a tollgate in the Middle Ages and later a road bridge from the 18th to the 20th centuries.